About Lily's Place

 The Canine Brady Bunch

 All but one of the original canine Brady Bunch members are pictured in this group shot captured by Echo of Echo's Visuals in early 2019.
-Flea is the missing member in the group shot as she had passed away after a lifelong battle with diabetes in December 2016 just shy of her 13th birthday.

 - Sassy (far left) - nicknamed "honey bear" because of her sweet disposition was adopted from Renfrew County OSPCA at the age of 1.5 years.
 This adoptive momma bear to many foster friends (including Little Man) passed over the rainbow bridge in May 2019 at the age of 13 after a heartbreaking battle with cancer.